joayo13/joayo13/README.md

 - 👋 Hi, I’m Jordan
-- 👀 I’m interested in web-development
+- 👀 I’m interested in making stylish websites
-- 🌱 I’m currently learning Tailwind.css
+- 🌱 I’m currently learning NodeJS
 - 💞️ I’m looking to collaborate on websites and web-applications
 - 📫 How to reach me: jordan.ayotte1999@gmail.com